 - Then back in the Developer Tools window, right click on any white space and choose “Save as…”

 - This new log file should be saved to your Downloads folder, please send it to PaperCut support.

-How to find your Organization ID, Printer ID and Job ID
+How to find your Organization ID, Printer ID, Job ID and Scan ID

 The information below shows you how to collect the following to help us troubleshoot: